South African Jewish Board of Deputies: Post-apartheid era (1994-present)

 In his address to the 2015 Biennial National Conference of the South African Jewish Board of Deputies, South African President Jacob Zuma credited the South African Jewish community's historical role in resisting apartheid.

 In 2020, the trade unionist, Tony Ehrenreich, apologised to the board after a long running dispute dating back to 2014.
 Ehrenreich had posted a comment inciting violence and hatred against the board.
 The South African Human Rights Commission subsequently upheld a complaint of hate speech lodged by the board and ordered Ehrenreich to make an apology.

 The board opposes South Africa's genocide case against Israel.
 The board published a statement on 11 January 2024, accusing the South African government of "inverting reality by accusing Israel of genocide".
-The board also condemned the involvement of Jeremy Corbyn in the South African delegation and criticised the government's close relationship with Hamas.
+The board also condemned the involvement of Jeremy Corbyn in the South African delegation and criticised the government's relationship with Hamas.

 In the wake of the October 7 attack in Israel, Wendy Kahn, National Director of the SABJD, travelled to Washington DC in April 2024.
 Kahn met with the White House National Security Council to discuss challenges facing South African Jewry.
 She also met with the Special Envoy to Monitor and Combat Antisemitism Deborah Lipstadt, Representative Kathy Manning, the office of Senator Jacky Rosen, and the House of Representatives Africa Subcommittee.

-In May 2024, the board condemned President Cyril Ramaphosa for chanting "from the river to the sea" - the freedom of oppressed and subjugated people.
-The board released a Fallacy of the extreme statement: "The call to remove all Jews from the Jordan River to the Mediterranean Sea equates to removing all Jews from Israel.
+In May 2024, the board condemned President Cyril Ramaphosa for chanting "from the river to the sea".
+The board released a statement: "The call to remove all Jews from the Jordan River to the Mediterranean Sea equates to removing all Jews from Israel.
 The slogan and its call for the destruction of the Jewish state has its origin in the Hamas Charter, with its goal to see Israel as 'Judenfrei’ or Jew-free."

-Mission
+Activities and positions

 The issues which the board states it addresses are: